Muscogee language

-Historically, the language was spoken by various constituent groups of the Muscogee or Maskoki in what are now Alabama and Georgia.
-It is related to but not mutually intelligible with the other primary language of the Muscogee confederacy, Hitchiti-Mikasuki, which is spoken by the kindred Mikasuki, as well as with other Muskogean languages.
+Muscogee was historically spoken by various constituent groups of the Muscogee confederacy in what are now Alabama and Georgia.
+In the early 18th century some Muscogee speakers began to join speakers of Hitchiti-Mikasuki in Florida.

-The Muscogee first brought the Muscogee and Miccosukee languages to Florida in the early 18th century.
 Combining with other ethnicities there, they emerged as the Seminole.
-During the 1830s, however, the US government forced most Muscogee and Seminole to relocate west of the Mississippi River, with most forced into Indian Territory.
+During the 1830s, the US government forced most Muscogee and Seminole to relocate west of the Mississippi River, with most forced into Indian Territory.

-The language is today spoken by around 5,000 people, most of whom live in Oklahoma and are members of the Muscogee Nation and the Seminole Nation of Oklahoma.
-Around 200 speakers are Florida Seminole.
-Seminole-speakers have developed distinct dialects.
+Muscogee is today spoken by fewer than 400 people, most of whom live in Oklahoma and are members of the Muscogee Nation and the Seminole Nation of Oklahoma.
+Some speakers of Muscogee are also members of the Seminole Tribe of Florida.
+The variety of Muscogee spoken by Seminoles in Oklahoma is sometimes referred to as "Seminole".
+Among Seminoles in Florida, Hitchiti-Mikasuki is the dominant language, however.

+Muscogee belongs to a family of languages known as Muskogean.
+Muscogee is related to, but not mutually intelligible with, Choctaw, Chickasaw, Alabama, Koasati, Apalachee, and Hitchiti-Mikasuki.

 Current status

-Creek is widely spoken among the Creek.
-The Muscogee Nation offers free language classes and immersion camps to Creek children.
+Muscogee is the primary heritage language of the Muscogee people.
+The Muscogee Nation offers free language classes and immersion camps to Muscogee children.

 Language programs

 The College of the Muscogee Nation offers a language certificate program.
-Tulsa public schools, the University of Oklahoma and Glenpool Library in Tulsa and the Holdenville, Okmulgee, and Tulsa Creek Indian Communities of the Muscogee (Creek) Nation offer Muskogee Creek language classes.
+Tulsa public schools, the University of Oklahoma and Glenpool Library in Tulsa and the Holdenville, Okmulgee, and Tulsa Muscogee Communities of the Muscogee Nation offer Muscogee Creek language classes.
 In 2013, the Sapulpa Creek Community Center graduated a class of 14 from its Muscogee language class.
-In 2018, 8 teachers graduated from a class put on by the Seminole nation at Seminole State College to try and reintroduce the Muskogee language to students in elementary and high school in several schools around the state.
+In 2018, 8 teachers graduated from a class put on by the Seminole nation at Seminole State College to try and reintroduce the Muscogee language to students in elementary and high school in several schools around the state.